Dan Holman: Leyton Orient loan

 On 3 January 2018, following a loan spell with Boreham Wood, Holman opted to join fellow National League side Leyton Orient on loan for the remainder of the campaign.
 Just under a month later, he finally made his Orient debut during their 3–2 home defeat against Aldershot Town, playing the full 90 minutes.
 Holman went on to appear just nine more times for Orient, before leaving Cheltenham at the end of his contract in June 2018.

 Return to Aldershot Town

 Holman re-signed for his former club on 1 August 2018.
 He made his second debut for the club against Barnet on 4 August 2018.
 Holman's contract was mutually terminated on 31 October 2018 after just 1 goal in 14 appearances.

 Kettering Town

 On 5 November 2018, following his release from Aldershot, Holman made the switch to Southern League side, Kettering Town.

 On 25 July 2020, Holman rejoined Kettering Town following his release from Brackley Town.

 Torquay United

-Following a successful pre-season trial with National League side Torquay United the club announced Holman would be joining the club on a 1 year contract.
+Following a successful pre-season trial with National League side Torquay United the club announced Holman would be joining the club on a one-year contract.
 Holman was released in May 2022 after one season with the club.

+Further Non-League

+In July 2022, Holman returned to Northampton ON Chenecks having represented the club during his youth career.
+He joined Barwell in August 2023.